Circular (Yet Sound) Proofs: Circular Proofs

 We give two different proofs: one combinatorial and one (semi-)algebraic.

-\begin{theorem} Let $\mathscr{R}$ be the set of inference rules made of axiom, symmetric cut, and split.
-Let $\mathscr{H}$ be a set of hypothesis formulas and let $A$ be a goal formula.
-If there is a circular proof of $A$ from $\mathscr{H}$ through the rules in $\mathscr{R}$, then every truth assignment that satisfies every formula in $\mathscr{H}$ also satisfies $A$. \end{theorem}
+\begin{theorem} Let~$\mathscr{R}$ be the set of inference rules made of axiom, symmetric cut, and split.
+Let~$\mathscr{H}$ be a set of hypothesis formulas and let~$A$ be a goal formula.
+If there is a circular proof of~$A$ from~$\mathscr{H}$ through the rules in~$\mathscr{R}$, then every truth assignment that satisfies every formula in~$\mathscr{H}$ also satisfies~$A$. \end{theorem}

-\begin{proof}[First proof] Fix a truth assignment $\alpha$.
-We prove the stronger claim that, for every circular pre-proof $\Pi$ from an unspecified set of hypothesis formulas, every integral flow assignment~$F$ for~$\Pi$, and every sink~$s$ of~$G(\Pi,F)$, if~$\alpha$ falsifies the formula that labels~$s$, then~$\alpha$ also falsifies the formula that labels some source of~$G(\Pi,F)$.
-The restriction to integral flow assignments is no loss of generality by Lemma~\ref{lem:integralflow}, and allows a proof by induction on the total flow-sum of $F$; the sum of the flows assigned by $F$.
+\begin{proof}[First proof] Fix a truth assignment~$\alpha$.
+We prove the stronger claim that, for every circular pre-proof~$\Pi$ from an unspecified set of hypothesis formulas, every integral flow assignment~$F$ for~$\Pi$, and every sink~$s$ of~$G(\Pi,F)$, if~$\alpha$ falsifies the formula that labels~$s$, then~$\alpha$ also falsifies the formula that labels some source of~$G(\Pi,F)$.
+The proof is by induction on the the sum of the flows assigned by~$F$, which we call the total flow-sum of~$F$.
+Such induction is possible because we restrict to integral flow assignments, which is without loss of generality by Lemma~\ref{lem:integralflow}.

-If the total flow-sum is zero, then there are no sinks and the statement holds vacuously.
-Assume then that the total flow-sum is positive, and let $s$ be a sink of $G(\Pi,F)$, with balance $B(s) > 0$, whose labelling formula $B$ is falsified by $\alpha$.
-Since its balance is positive, $s$ must have at least one in-neighbour~$r$.
-Since the consequent formula of the rule at $r$ is falsified by~$\alpha$, some antecedent formula of the rule at $r$ must exist that is also falsified by $\alpha$.
-Let $u$ be the corresponding in-neighbour of $r$, and let $B(u)$ be its balance.
-If~$B(u)$ is negative, then $u$ is a source of $G(\Pi,F)$, and we are done.
+If the total flow-sum is zero, then there are no inferences, hence there are no sinks, and the statement holds vacuously.
+Assume then that the total flow-sum is positive, and let~$s$ be a sink of~$G(\Pi,F)$, with balance~$B(s) > 0$, whose labelling formula~$B$ is falsified by~$\alpha$.
+Since its balance is positive,~$s$ must have at least one in-neighbour~$r$.
+Since the conclusion formula of the rule at~$r$ is falsified by~$\alpha$, some premise formula of the rule at~$r$ must exist that is also falsified by~$\alpha$.
+Let~$u$ be the corresponding in-neighbour of~$r$, and let~$B(u)$ be its balance.
+If~$B(u)$ is negative, then~$u$ is a source of~$G(\Pi,F)$, and we are done.
 Assume then that~$B(u)$ is non-negative.